Edgeley Park: Railway End

-Future Development
+Future development

-A consultation is in place to increase the capacity of the stadium to 20,000 from the 10,841 that it currently holds.
-However all development will be dependent on how the club performs in the league.

-The aim is that Phase One will be replacing the East Stand (aka Railway End) from the current 1,366 seats (without a roof) to approximately 4,500 seats (with roof).
-This will make it similar to the existing West Stand (aka Cheadle End) albeit with a slightly smaller capacity.
-Plans are for construction to start in 2023.

-Phase Two will be to rebuild the South Stand (aka Pop Side, Family Stand or Barlow Stand) This would then increase the capacity of the stand from 2,411 to 6,500 seats.

-Phase Three relates to the Main Stand (aka Danny Bergara Stand) by expanding the existing stand to the full length of the pitch.
+In August 2025, Stockport Council’s planning committee approved plans to expand stadium capacity by 7,400 seats bringing total capacity to 18,000 seats.
+Phase One will replace the East Stand (or Railway End) from the current uncovered 1,366-seat stand to an approximately 4,500-seats covered stand.
+This will make it similar to the existing West Stand (or Cheadle End) albeit with a slightly lower capacity.
+Plans for construction to start in 2023 have been delayed, with the club applying in July 2025 for permission to add temporary roofing to the Railway End.
+Phase Two will be to rebuild the South Stand (otherwise the Pop Side, Family Stand or Barlow Stand), increasing the stand's capacity from 2,411 to 6,500 seats.
+Phase Three relates to the Main Stand (the Danny Bergara Stand) and would expand the existing stand to the full length of the pitch.
 This would mean an increase in capacity from just over 2,000 to around 3,500 seats.

 Gaming

-Edgeley Park appears in Rugby Challenge 2 as one of 5 licensed English stadiums.
+Edgeley Park appears in Rugby Challenge 2 as one of five licensed English stadiums.
 The stadium also appears on EA Sports Rugby 08.

-Edgeley Park appears in the trailer of Football Video Game FIFA 22.
+Edgeley Park appears in the trailer of football video game FIFA 22.
+However, it is not a playable stadium in the game itself.